RCIC-UCI-Public/rcs3-docs/docs/source/client/clientconfig.rst

    :bluelight:`top-up`
      This scans the local file system only for any new/changed files in the top-up window (*24 hours* in the example) Deleted files are *NOT* removed from the backup.
-This is inexpensive becuase (1) only new data is uploaded (2) the head API call of *sync* is **not** made on all existing files.
+This is inexpensive because (1) only new data is uploaded (2) the head API call of *sync* is **not** made on all existing files.